Position ID: | Cornell-Department of Global Development-POSTDOC [#21777, WDR-00031388] |

 encourage individuals from underrepresented and/or marginalized identities to

-apply.
 Cornell's Food Systems & Global Change (FSGC) team is a part of the Department of Global Development, College of Agricultural and Life Sciences and focuses on increasing the sustainability of food systems for the benefit of humans and ecosystems.
 We work in the areas of sustainable intensification of agriculture, climate mitigation and adaptation, livestock systems, and healthy and sustainable diets, providing analysis and insights aimed at helping to shape the decision-making process at all relevant levels.
 As good decisions rely on good data, we are developing a global dataset of livestock production systems, their requirements, and impacts, and we are looking for a highly motivated postdoctoral associate that excels in programming for large data sets.
-Position Function The postdoctoral associate

 will contribute to the development of a global, high-resolution, spatially